idankid/home_test/README.md

 # home_test
+have node js installed make sure the version is at least >=14

 download the reapository

 open a terminal in the server folder and run "npm i" and then "npm start"